Takumi Minamino: Red Bull Salzburg

 Having missed the start of the 2018–19 season, due to a hamstring injury, Minamino made his first appearance of the season, coming on as a late substitute, in a 3–1 win over LASK in the opening game of the season.
-It was not until on 14 August 2018 when he scored his first goal of the season, in a 1–0 win over KF Shkëndija in the UEFA Champions League Qualification Round, to send the side through to the next round.
+It was not until on August 14, 2018, when he scored his first goal of the season in a 1–0 win over KF Shkëndija in the UEFA Champions League Qualification Round, to send the side through to the next round.
 Minamino then added three more goals by end of September.
-He then scored his first European goal of the season, in a 3–1 win over Celtic on 4 October 2018.
+He then scored his first European goal of the season, in a 3–1 win over Celtic on October 4, 2018.

-On 8 November 2018, Minamino had his first-half hat-trick in a 5–2 victory over Rosenborg in a 2018–19 UEFA Europa League Group B match.
+On November 8, 2018, Minamino had a first half hat-trick in a 5–2 victory over Rosenborg in the group stage of the2018–19 UEFA Europa League.
 Following the match, he was named in the UEFA Europa League Team of the Week.
-This was followed up by scoring three days later on 11 November 2018, as well as, setting up the first goal of the game, in a 2–0 win over Austria Wien.
-By the end of 2018, Minamino scored eleven goals in competitions for the side.
-Once again, he went three months without scoring and this ended when he scored and set up a goal for Mu'nas Dabbur to score his second goal and went on to score a hat-trick in a 5–1 win over Austria Wien on 31 March 2019.
-The following month, Minamino scored two more goals, including one against Grazer AK, which saw Red Bull Salzburg reach the Austrian Cup final.
-He helped the side win the league for the fifth consecutive time in his Red Bull Salzburg career.
+This was followed up by scoring three days later, as well as setting up the first goal of the game, in a 2–0 win over Austria Wien.
+By the end of 2018, Minamino had scored eleven goals in all competitions for the side.
+Once again, he went three months without scoring and this ended when he scored and set up a goal for Mu'nas Dabbur who went on to score a hat-trick in a 5–1 win over Austria Wien on March 31, 2019.
+The following month, Minamino scored two more goals, including one against Grazer AK, which saw Salzburg reach the Austrian Cup final.
+He helped the side win the league for the fifth consecutive time in his Salzburg career.
 Despite being placed on the substitute bench for the Austrian Cup final, the club won 2–0 against Rapid Wien.
 By the end of the 2018–19 season, Minamino had made 45 appearances and scored 14 goals in all competitions.
 During the 2018–19 season, he continued to play in various positions in the attack.

 At the start of the 2019–20 season, Minamino started the season well when he went on a scoring spree, resulting in him scoring four goals.
 In a UEFA Champions League match against Genk, he played a role when he set up two goals in a 6–2 win.
-Over the next two weeks, Minamino scored two more goals in Austrian Cup and UEFA Champions League match against Rapid Wien and Liverpool respectively.
-He later scored two goals in two matches between 23 November 2019 and 27 November 2019 against St. Pölten and Genk.
+Over the next two weeks, Minamino scored two more goals in Austrian Cup and UEFA Champions League matches against Rapid Wien and Liverpool respectively.
+He later scored two goals in two matches between November 23 and 27, 2019, against St. Pölten and Genk.
 Minamino scored his ninth goal of the season, in a 5–1 win over WSG Swarovski Tirol on 7 December 2019, in what turned out to be his last appearance for the club.